AMISO-MY/amiso-my.github.io/docs/_posts/2022-04-28-OFM-2022-registration.md

 title:  "Updates and registration for the Malaysian Physics Olympiad 2022"
 ---

-A flyer recently released by the Malaysian Physics Olympiad can be found [here](https://drive.google.com/file/d/1W3DQUNVNhbFVX0t-NGxEkS9uFPNWes9O/view?usp=sharing){:target="_blank"}.
+A flyer recently released by the Malaysian Physics Olympiad committee can be found [here](https://drive.google.com/file/d/1W3DQUNVNhbFVX0t-NGxEkS9uFPNWes9O/view?usp=sharing){:target="_blank"}.

 In addition to the flyer, please note the following for the second round selection test (first round for private students).